Salad Recipes from Sage Hill Farms

 If desired, rizzle with your favorite dressing…ever so lightly.

-This salad is perfect with most any meal – I serve it at brunch with egg dishes and grilled ham.
+This salad is perfect with most any meal – I serve it at brunch with egg dishes and your favorite grilled meat.

 For the dressing: